 Help at Home

-When you return home you will need someone to stay with you for up to one week.
+When you return home you will need a responsible adult to stay with you for up to one week.
+You may also need someone to drive you to your appointments for several weeks after surgery.

 Safety After Surgery